-In the story, Tibet is described as an alternative space, sometimes fantastical, were economic reality merges with spiritual realization.
-Simultaneously, “The Circular Day” offers a cynical description of traditional Tibetans encompassing lamas, pilgrims and beggars, and especially the explicit sexuality, emphasizing the avant-garde style pervasive of that era in China, evident in works by Chinese authors in Tibet, such as Ma Jian and Ma Yuan.
-Alluded to in this story is the idea that the father of the girl, who is the story’s protagonist, is none other than a lama from a local shrine, and the withered beggar woman is presented in neither a spiritual nor a human light as she sips from a bottle of cheap liquor.
-Critically reading the story brings the common Tibetan stereotypes to the fore cloaked in new robes.
-Presenting Tibetans as primitives, infantile, and animalistic reinforces the common perception in China by which Tibetans need the cultured modern Chinese to assist them.
-Such stereotypes are part of the rhetoric that justifies the Chinese regime’s rule in Tibet.
+Yet, in the story, Tibet is described as an alternative space, sometimes fantastical, where economic reality merges with spiritual realization.
+Simultaneously, “The Circular Day” offers a cynical description of traditional Tibetans encompassing lamas, pilgrims and beggars, and explicit sexuality, such as a detailed depiction of a rural man sitting next to his wife on the street while publicly stroking her breasts as she gazes indifferently around, continuing to chew her gum.
+Eroticism expressed in the plot by repeated sexual references to the girl by passers-by (including a monk who, after examining her body when she asks to come with him, decides that she is too young), a naked woman in a dim shop that is implied to be a brothel, and other descriptions of extroverted sexuality that can be considered dystopian to some degree.
+The story emphasizes the avant-garde style pervasive of that era in China, evident in works by Chinese authors in Tibet, such as Ma Jian and Ma Yuan.
+Also alluded to is the idea of traditional Tibetan compassion for all living creatures in a country where monks beg for food daily in order to experience detachment from the material and compassion for the poor.
+The father of the girl, the story’s protagonist, is none other than a lama from a local shrine, and the withered beggar woman, is presented in neither a spiritual nor a human light as she sips from a bottle of cheap liquor.
+Critically reading the story reveals the common stereotypes about Tibetans cloaked in new robes.
+Tibetans are presented as primitives, infantile, and animalistic, thus reinforcing the common perception in China whereby Tibetans need the cultured modern Chinese to assist them.
+Such stereotypes are part of the rhetoric used to justify the Chinese regime’s rule in Tibet.

 Sebo is among those Tibetan authors who “discovered” and re-adopted their ethnic origin in order to highlight their uniqueness in China’s literary world.
 His father was Chinese; his mother, Tibetan.
 Yet he himself is unfamiliar with the Tibetan language and culture.
-Following his parents’ divorce, he grew up with his father in the Sichuan and Hunan provinces.
+Following his parents’ divorce, he grew up with his father in China’s Sichuan and Hunan provinces.
 Arriving in Tibet in the 1980s, he assumed the sobriquet “Sebo,” a free translation of his Chinese name, Xu Mingliang, into Tibetan.
-But despite his efforts at adopting the Tibetan identity, he notes that he never felt a sense of belonging to Tibet: “I never felt I belonged to that place, I never felt I was like the Tibetan people around me; I only felt I belonged to the intellectual circle of my friends.”
-As a Tibetan author writing in Chinese, he felt obligated to write about the lives of Tibetans; but since he was not deeply familiar with Tibetan culture, he began to weave Buddhist motifs into his works to infuse them with a sense of the exotic and the mystical.
+But despite his efforts to adopt a Tibetan identity, he notes that he never felt a sense of belonging to Tibet: “I never felt I belonged to that place, I never felt I was like the Tibetan people around me; I only felt I belonged to the intellectual circle of my friends.”
+As a Tibetan author writing in Chinese, he felt obligated to write about the lives of Tibetans; but since he was not deeply familiar with Tibetan culture, he began to weave Buddhist motifs into his works, infusing them with a sense of the exotic and the mystical.

 Sebo, educated in China, assimilated the representations of Tibet common in China, but by using them he actually points a critical finger at Chinese society, for which the story is intended.
-The focus on sexuality and consumerism by the narrative’s protagonists, and the plot’s urban background, emphasize the absurd pursuit of money and objects, and the alternative space offered by Tibet.
-The story begins from the daughter’s perspective: her wanderings through the streets of Lhasa bring her to meeting various type casts.
+The focus on sexuality and consumerism by the narrative’s protagonists and the plot’s urban background emphasize both the absurd pursuit of money and objects and the alternative space Tibet offers.
+The story begins from the daughter’s perspective: her wanderings through the streets of Lhasa leads to encounters with various archetypes.
 As she jots down poetry and snippets in her notebook, she offers the reader a view of the city and its residents.
 The teen girl represents Lhasa itself, as the author perceives it: